 Given recent scandals, it is beneficial for financial analysts to enhance their accounting acumen.
 When trying to identify “yellow flags” through forensic accounting, as recommended by James J. Valentine, I keep this 1,344 page book around at all times because it details each component of financial statements.

 The Secret of Economic Indicators by Bernard Baumohl

 “Great analysts are those who work on a more macro level.
 Most equity analysts are expected to look at stocks from a bottom-up approach.
 Those who can also look at them from a top-down approach have a competitive advantage.”

 — Drew Jones, former Associate Director of

 This book talks about a broad array of economic indicators followed by Wall Street.
 The book examines economic indicators, how to view their influence on the market and what they say about the future.

 Competitive Strategy: Techniques for Analyzing Industries and Competitors by Michael E. Porter

 Porter’s analysis of industries captures the complexity of competition through five underlying forces: power of buyers, power of suppliers, rivalry, threat of new entrants, and threat of substitutions.
 Additionally, Porter introduces one of the most powerful competitive tools yet developed: His three generic strategies — lowest cost, differentiation, and focus — that structure the task of strategic positioning.
 A must for finance professionals, this book helps an equity analyst understand how a company creates, and undermines, its competitive advantage.

-To learn more about this interesting field, go to the Crosby MBA program’s finance page.
+To learn more than can be found in these finance books, go to the Crosby MBA program’s finance page.